FordhamMuseumApp/SwiftRepo/README.md

 - [ ] The cells of the Table View use auto-layout.
 - [ ] You can tap on each cell to access a detail view of the selected artifact.
 - [ ] The Detail View includes the image, name, description and, for some artifacts, audio.
-- [ ] In the Detail View there is the option to access a modal view where you can give rating/user feedback on an artifact.
+- [ ] In the Detail View there is the option to access a Twitter with OAuth where you can give rating/user feedback on an artifact.
+- [ ] Creation of FordhamMuseum Twitter feed to show live tweets, give ability to tweet at fordhammuseum and object hashtags
+- [ ] Create hashtags for the objects

 ## License